mincong-classroom/containers/docs/lab-2.md

         : Create a Pod with kubectl-run (imperative)
         : Create a Pod with kubectl-apply (declarative) : Create a Pod for your application
-        : Configure a Pod using environment variables
+        : Edit the Pod manifest, such as image tag and environment variables
     3. Operate Pods
         : Execute commands in a running Pod
+        : Find events and status of a Pod
-        : Read the logs of a running Pod
+        : Read the logs produced by a Pod
-        : Troubleshoot a broken Pod
+        : Delete a Pod
+        : Read information available on a container registry
 ```

 To submit the answers to this lab session, please fill in your answers